Frequently Asked Private Security Questions

 Identification documents must be certified by an acceptable referee as a 'true copy of the original'.
 The acceptable referee certifying the copies must view the original documents along with the copies.
 The same acceptable referee that certifies your identification documents must also complete Part 7 - (Identification Reference) of your application.

-Please see attached for a full list of Identification Referees.
+Please see attached for a full list of Acceptable Identification Referees.

 Note: The definition of certified - A copy of a document or record, signed and certified as a true copy of an original by an authorised person.